MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/mim-cm-deploy.md

 ---
 # Deploying Microsoft Identity Manager Certificate Manager 2016 (MIM CM)

-## Assumptions…

-The installation of MIM CM requires that you take several steps.
-To simplify things the process is broken into:
+The installation of Microsoft Identity Manager Certificate Manager 2016 (MIM CM) involves a number of steps.
+As a way to simplify the process we are breaking things down.
+There are preliminary steps that must be taken prior to any actual MIM CM steps are taken.
+Without the preliminary work the installation is likely to fail.

 1. Deployment Overview
 2. Pre-deployment steps
+3. What else?

+The diagram below shows an example of the type of environment that may be used.
+The systems with numbers are included in the list below the diagram and are required to successfully complete the steps covered in this article.
+Finally, Windows 2016 Datacenter Servers are used:

 ![Environment diagram](media/mim-cm-deploy/image001.png)

-Windows 2016 Datacenter Servers used in this setup:

 1. CORPDC – Domain Controller
 2. CORPCM – MIM CM Server